Putting Leadership into Action, Solutions into Place.

 • Grow its reach and collaborate with a unique cross-section of organizations in our city.

-• Benefit from the opportunity to meet and work with the area’s top experts and key players.
+• Benefit from the opportunity to meet and work with the area’s top experts and key decision-makers.

-• Gain access to advanced leadership techniques in thinking big and effecting change through participation.
+• Gain access to advanced leadership techniques in thinking big and effecting change.

 Who Should Apply

-Bingham Fellows participants must attend the mandatory orientation in January and a mandatory two-day retreat, usually in April.
+Bingham Fellows participants must attend the mandatory opening session in February and a mandatory two-day retreat in May.
 Class members are expected to attend each of the program days, which typically take place from 8 a.m. to 5 p.m.

 Additionally, a considerable amount of time is spent outside of the program day in small groups to further explore the topic and implement solutions.
 Groups are formed and begin meeting outside of program days beginning in April.